Photostat copy of diaries of Benjamin Bennett Leane, 1915-1916 - Part 21

 hundred yards, walking along

-above ground quite [[?]],
+above ground quite unconcernedly,

-stopping to Cook as old German
+stopping to look as old German

 rifles and helmets etc; until